DappDevs/presentations/content/whats-a-dapp.md

 ???

+*How do we make non-centralized apps?*

+*We have the tools!*
+* Smartphones - better than 90's super computers
+* Client-side frameworks
+* Content Delivery Networks
+* Great UX/UI
+* Blockchains and Smart Contracts

+*State of the art technology* - just have to combine!

++++

 So, if centralization is bad, how do we create apps that aren't centralized?

 We already have most of the technology required to build a decentralized app.